dentarg/auth0-blog/_posts/2017-05-25-creating-your-first-cakephp-app.markdown

 ### Update Views

-We need to update our views to conditionally show the list of game of thrones characters whether the user is logged in or not.
+We need to update our views to conditionally show the list of Game of Thrones characters based on whether the user is logged in or not.

 Open up `List/index.ctp` and modify it like this: